Mr-VincentW/PhotoShow/docs/README.md

   In **Image Download** settings, select `jpg` as the file extension.
 PhotoShow converts the format automatically when saving.

 - **How do I view fullscreen images?**
-  Enable the `centre` option in **Viewer Positions**.
+  Enable the `center` option in **Viewer Positions**.

 - **Can the viewer stay on screen after moving the mouse away?**
-  PhotoShow is designed for a quick "fast-in–fast-out" experience, so images close when you move away.
-However, this feature is planned for future updates.
+  Not yet.
+PhotoShow is designed for a quick, clean “fast-in fast-out” experience, so the viewer closes automatically when your mouse leaves.
+A future update will add more options for this behavior.

 - **What else are on the roadmap?**
   PhotoShow will eventually support